STRML/react-router-component/docs/recipes/custom-router.md

 This mixin expects that you would implement `getRoutes` method which should return a list of route descriptions in form of `{path: ..., handler: ...}`.

+`RouterMixin` also supports intercepting its use of `setState` via `setRoutingState`.

-Second, `Router.AsyncRouteRenderingMixin` is a strategy which specifies how handler is rendered.
+Second, `Router.RouteRenderingMixin` is a strategy which specifies how handler is rendered.
 It provides a method `renderRouteHandler()`.

 We can now define our custom routers like this: